Wonder Waste

 A Map of the Transient

-160 x 160 cm.
+160 x 160 x 3,5 cm.

 Berlin 2025

-This work explores scaffolding not only as a physical structure, but as a symbol of the unfinished—of what is in constant flux.
+This work explores scaffolding not only as a physical structure, but as a symbol of the unfinished of what is in constant flux.
 It represents the temporary support of a city that is perpetually under construction, both materially and symbolically: a city that is never complete, continually being redefined.

 The concept of reinterpretation emerges as an invitation to look beyond the surface.
 Every element, every layer of the work, can be read in multiple ways, opening up diverse possibilities for understanding and appropriation.
-The city is no longer a fixed space—it becomes a dynamic canvas
+The city is no longer a fixed space it becomes a dynamic canvas.

 Wrapped in that translucent mesh

-that covered the façade—
+that covered the facade

 on pause, in transit.